Places

 Is dreaming about dark temple a bad sign?

 Dreaming of a dark temple is not inherently negative.
-It may highlight your inner struggles or unresolved issues, serving as a prompt for self-reflection and growth.
+It often suggests introspection or a journey into unexplored aspects of the self, which can be a positive opportunity for growth.

 02